Glimakra-Webbutvecklare/kursbok/README.md

     *   *Example:* `crud-app.md` notes that understanding sessions, SQL, and basic PHP is assumed.

 11. **Use Swedish mostly**
     The course is in Swedish but use English if it is a technical term.
 Provide the Swedish translation in parenthesis.
-E.g "Användaren skickar en HTTP request (förfrågan)"
+E.g "Användaren skickar en HTTP request (förfrågan)".
+    Make sure all variable names are written in English.

 Thank you for contributing!